 Scholix does not mandate how to format and exchange a Link Information Package.
 Therefore information can be formatted and exchanged potentially using a variety of models and protocols such as JSON, XML or RDF formats and OAI-PMH, RESTful or SPARQL protocols.

 The application of encoding and semantic standards are pending and will be developed by the Scholarly Link Exchange Working Group under the auspices of RDA and ICSU-WDS.

 Who is implementing Scholix?

-There are currently three community Hubs which offer a Scholix compliance interface:
+There are a number of natural community hubs which offer a Scholix compliant interface:

 What is planned for Scholix in the future?

 While Scholix is initially targeting the links between scholarly literature and data as well as between data and data, there is potential for Scholix to be applied to link a wide range of research objects such as software and data, samples and data and much more.

 How is Australia contributing to Scholix?

 Research Data Australia is a discovery portal for Australian research data descriptions.
 The Research Data Australia Registry functions as a Scholix hub enabling contributor metadata records containing connections between data collections and related publications to be mapped to the Scholix Framework’s Information Model.